 Since the 1950's, automotive manufacturers have been trying to reduce the amount of polluting chemicals produced by internal combustion engines.
 It wasn't until the middle 1960's that we saw emission control devices first installed on passenger cars.
 As the 1970's began to roll by, automobiles were continually modified so that they would satisfy increasingly stringent federal emission level limits.

-Because of the fact that early model emission control devices made cars run cleaner at the expense of everything else, most of North America's drivers developed a very hostile attitude toward emission control devices.
-In fact, during the middle seventies, disabling and/or removing emission control devices became a widespread and profitable business; people felt that if they could do away with their vehicle's emission control components, the car would run more like their earlier cars.
+Because early model emission control devices made cars run cleaner at the expense of everything else, most of North America's drivers developed a very hostile attitude toward emission control devices.
+In fact, during the seventies, disabling and/or removing emission control devices became a widespread and profitable business; people felt that if they could do away with their vehicle's emission control components, the car would run more like their earlier vehicles.
 The truth is, however, that most cars run worse when the emission control devices are disabled.

 In the midst of this unfavorable climate, catalytic converters were introduced.
 As you can probably imagine, the introduction of a new emission control device that required the use of the new, (and at that time, more expensive) "unleaded" fuel didn't do much to help the popularity of the converter.
 On top of that, many consumer advocate groups claimed that catalytic converters were a fire hazard.
 Other people complained that converters substantially reduced the fuel efficiency of the car.

 The unfortunate twist to this whole story is that in almost every case, the negative claims against converters were not true.
 The fact is, catalytic converters were, and still are, the best means of reducing engine pollutants.
 The catalytic converter reduces engine pollutants more efficiently than any other emission control device on the car, and does so in a way that barely affects the power of the engine or the fuel economy of the vehicle.
 In no way do converters hinder the desired drivability characteristics of a car, and the concern about converters causing fires never became a problem.